 - 1 pound chicken breasts or thighs, thinly sliced against the grain

-- 2 tbsp fish sauce (use Red Boat for paleo)
+- 2 tablespoon fish sauce (use Red Boat for sugar free)

 - 2 medium zucchini, spiralized